stormchaserroleplaying/stormchaserRPG/Talents/Bard/Valour/index.md

 #### **Cost:** 10 Character Points<br>**Prerequisite:** Blade Flourish and 3 other Bard Talents
 Each turn, the first [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action that you take does not count for the purposes of calculating your multiattack penalty.

-### Battle Magic
+### Symphony of Battle

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** Extra Attack and 9 other Bard Talents
-You have mastered the art of weaving spellcasting and weapon use into a single harmonious act.
-When you use your action to cast a spell, you can make one weapon attack as a bonus action.
+The clash and clang of battle heralds immortal deeds and glory of heroes.
+When you use a Bardic Performance or cast a spell, you can make one Strike as a Free action.

 ### Master's Flourish

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** Extra Attack and 9 other Bard Talents
-You can use blade flourish without expending a bardic inspiration die.
+You can use now a Blade Flourish on each Strike you make on your turn.